 What that means though is that we’re going to cover a lot in this course.
 So go at your own pace and remember that you can always revisit specific lessons as needed.
 If you have questions along the way, just drop them in the comments below and we’ll be sure to answer them.

-In this first module, we’re going to help you evaluate your lifestyle so you can decide which type of van is right for you, your lifestyle, and your budget before moving forward.
+In this first (this) module, we’re going to help you evaluate your lifestyle so you can decide which type of van is right for you, your lifestyle, and your budget before moving forward.
 We’ll cover the common types of vans for van life, buying used vs new, and where to search for a van.
 Then we’ll discuss the pros and cons of DIYing vs hiring someone, and how to evaluate different conversion companies before signing a contract so you have a positive experience all around.

-Considerations for Choosing the Best Van for Van Life
+Personal Considerations for Choosing a Van

 In this lesson, we’ll discuss how your lifestyle and location come into play when thinking about what kind of van is right for you.
 At the end of this lesson, you’ll want to download the worksheet “Evaluating Your Van Lifestyle” and spend some time answering the questions that will help you make your decision, which we’ll go through now.